 My childhood best friend, Jessica Marx, occasionally sends me a message to check in, asking questions about my climbing or showing me a picture of something that looks particularly sketchy, but in reality, is quite safe.
 To no fault of her own, Jess lacks knowledge or awareness in general about outdoor rock climbing.
 For example:

-(As a side note, Jess will not be creating any cairns on any climber’s approaches any time soon, as I explained why she should not and she mostly resides and works in NYC and the most “outdoors” she will get will be the New Jersey shore.)
+(As a sidenote, Jess will not be creating any cairns on any climber’s approaches any time soon, as I explained why she should not.)

-I had never felt a strong desire to free solo anything in my first year or so of climbing.
+Personally, I had never felt a strong desire to free solo anything–at least not in my first year of climbing.
 There was, of course, the general fear of being up that high without any kind of rope or safety net but I generally didn’t see the big hullabaloo about it.
 People do it for the adrenaline rush, was my first initial thought.
 They do it because it seems risky and cool.

 A significant amount of time has passed between Betty and the present day, and during those years I have certainly found myself in similar situations.
 Although I have never made the conscious decision to free solo, I’ve done it plenty.
 I’ve put myself in situations where that’s basically what I was doing: running things out with scarce gear and putting myself in consequential ground fall potential, scrambling up fourth class pitches of things to get to the meat of a climb, bouldering (that’s basically the same thing, right?)